Simple ergonomics training tips for the call centre to reduce injuries

 This will encourage them to build these simple skills into habits that over time, will make a big difference in their comfort and sense of wellbeing.

-4 Simple Ergonomics Training Exercises and Tips
+4 Simple Ergonomics Training Tips for the call centre:

 1. Take a Break